Essayist, critic, memoirist

 Events

-I’ll be in conversation with the great George Saunders about his new novel Vigil for Seattle Arts & Lectures.
+I’ll be in conversation with Ann Patchett for Seattle Arts & Lectures at Benaroya Hall

 Contact